 On 11 December 2019, the board of directors decided to extend the current program by a second trading line to buy back shares on the ordinary trading line and at the same time to adjust the purpose of the program so that the shares can also be used for general treasury management purposes.
 The changes are connected with the entry into force of the Federal Law on Tax Reform and AHV financing on 1 January 2020.

 The Company's share buyback program is further detailed in note 7 in the statutory report.

-Altogether the Group holds 308,371 treasury shares as at 31 December 2021 (31 December 2020: 204,387).
+Altogether the Group holds no treasury shares as at 31 December 2022 (31 December 2021: 308,371).

 Treasury shares